embreakin/FLattice_PBH/README.md

    - `uc.cpp`

       Three different units are used for wave modes depending on the situation.
 They are reduced Planck mass, Mpc and the number of the mode counting from the lowest one.
-This file contains all the functions necessary to convert from one unit to another different unit.
+This file contains all the functions necessary to convert from one unit to another.
 They are the unit conversion functions, hence the file name  `uc.cpp`.

    - `utilities.cpp`